stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 // add 12 mul 20
 // add 12 mul 20
 ```
-The `let (add,mul) = t` construct is similar to that found in Python, except it only works
-with tuple values, not any source of values.

 Tuples may contain _different_ types, which is the main difference from arrays.

 ```rust